Custom camera implementation in Unity —— External frame data source

 Physical camera parameters

-The physical camera that provides camera frame data.
-If the camera frame data is provided by multiple cameras, the list needs to include all physical cameras.
+Physical cameras providing camera frame data.
+If camera frame data is provided by multiple cameras, the list must include all physical cameras.

-Returns true after the physical camera is ready and can input data to EasyAR, and returns false after the physical camera stops running.
+Returns true after the physical camera is ready and can feed data to EasyAR, returns false after the physical camera stops.
 When FrameSource.CameraFrameStarted is false, EasyAR will not work.
-When FrameSource.CameraFrameStarted is true, it must be ensured that FrameSource.DeviceCameras data can be accessed and camera frame data is continuously input to EasyAR.
-If EasyAR detects that the camera frame has no input for a long time, a warning will pop up to help users determine the problem when the function is unresponsive.
+When FrameSource.CameraFrameStarted is true, ensure FrameSource.DeviceCameras data is accessible and continuously feeds camera frame data to EasyAR.
+If EasyAR detects no camera frame input for a prolonged period, it will issue a warning to help users decouple issues when functionality is unresponsive.

-The physical camera parameters need to be the same as the real device camera.
+Physical camera parameters must match the real device camera.

 - FrameSourceCamera.CameraType: